Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 and even enter suggestions of your own.

-This solution is currently in preview.
 The preview offers many features but there are known bugs.
 You can refer to our [Issues List](issues) in this repo (and in any submodules) to see known requests and issues.
 Feel free to submit new issues (and submit PRs for fixes if you'd like).